talib789/Masai_School_Curriculum/Unit-05/SEARCH BAR/README.md

 #  SEARCH BAR
 - re-usable navbar
 - user profile on searching for user
--  all the github repos as well of the user searched
+- all the GitHub repos as well as the user-searched
-- implement another search bar in explore.html page wherein you should be able to search for all the github users with that name
+- Implement another search bar in the explore.html page wherein you should be able to search for all the GitHub users with that name.